 What would it look like to walk slowly through the commons area of your church space?
 To linger in a conversation even though the critical part of the conversation is done?
 To slip into the worship room for a moment, engage in worship, before returning to your important work down the hall?

-I believe we can appropateily hustle for ministry’s sake on Sunday’s, adn still work in a way that reflects some sabbath practices.
-These can be good for our own soul, and also model “sabbath-ways” to those we lead.
-It can’t replace a more robust sabbath day for you, but these two can coexist in some ways.
+I believe we can appropriately hustle for ministry’s sake a Sunday, and still work in a way that reflects some sabbath practices.
+This effort can be good for our own soul, and also model “sabbath-ways” to those we lead.
+It can’t replace a more robust sabbath day for you, but they’re still worthy.

 Ways to achieve (partial) sabbath amidst the typical Sunday ministry work: